 As geometry class taught us, squares are the easiest shape to deal with.
-So, if you don’t mind keeping things simple, constructing a square or rectangular floor plan can save you big bucks.
+So if you don’t mind keeping things simple, constructing a square or rectangular floor plan can save you big bucks.

-And rather than constructing an elaborate home, add square footage by building upward, not outward – it’s generally cheaper.
+Rather than constructing an elaborate home, add square footage by building upward, not outward – it’s generally cheaper.
 Additionally, never underestimate what landscaping, decks, paint jobs and decor can do to spruce up your exterior.

-So, if a simple build meets your needs, seriously consider going with this affordable option and reaping the rewards.
+If a simple build meets your needs, seriously consider going with this affordable option and reaping the rewards.

 4. Choose A Design With A Simple Roof

-Not only will it save you money in the short-term, but due to their structure, simple roofs are at less of a risk for leaks or damage over time.
-So, if you’re on a tight budget or simply don’t care much about rooftop aesthetics, then a plain, gently sloping roof is a smart way to save some dough.
+Not only will it save you money in the short term, but because of their structure, simple roofs are less of a risk for leaks or damage over time.
+If you’re on a tight budget or simply don’t care much about rooftop aesthetics, then choosing a less elaborate roofing option is a smart way to save some dough.

-Over time there has been an increasing trend in sustainable living and energy efficient homes – and for good reason.
-Not only can upgrading your home to an energy efficient model save you hundreds in energy bills each month, but you also get to do your part for the environment.
+Over time there has been an increasing trend in sustainable living and energy-efficient homes – and for good reason.
+Not only can upgrading your home to an energy-efficient model save you hundreds in energy bills each month, but you also get to do your part for the environment.

 6. Keep Water Usage Areas Together

-7. Skip the Expensive Finishes, For Now
+7. Skip The Expensive Finishes, For Now

 8. Build A Tiny House

-9. Unconventional Building Materials
+9. Use Unconventional Building Materials

 10. Build Off The Grid